 I know using the back brake can save you even if you go very far past the balance point.
 And me simply coming off the throttle was enough to bring me back a few times from being slightly over the balance point, even though two stroke engines have very little engine braking.

-An offshoot of me trying to get past the balance point meant that I was now wheelying much further than I had before.
+A side effect of me trying to get past the balance point meant that I was now wheelying much further than I had before.

 My longest wheelie ever would have been during that time at Knockhill where I wheelied from the apex of the hairpin, up over the top of the hill and landed just past the footbridge which works out around 450 metres (just over quarter of a mile).